Quarterback: History

 Early NFL quarterbacks typically were responsible for calling the team's offensive plays with signals before the snap.
 The use of the huddle to call plays originated with Stagg in 1896, but only began to be used regularly in college games in 1921.
 In the NFL, players were typically assigned numbers, as were the gaps between offensive linemen.
 One player, usually the quarterback, would call signals indicating which player was to run the ball and which gap he would run toward.
 Playcalling (or any other kind of coaching from the sidelines) was not permitted during this period, leaving the quarterback to devise the offensive strategy (often, the quarterback doubled as head coach during this era).
 Substitutions were limited and quarterbacks often played on both offense and defense.

-The period between 1933 and 1945 was marked by numerous changes for the quarterback position.
+Between 1933 and 1945, numerous changes for the quarterback position were applied.
 The rule requiring a quarterback/tailback to be five yards behind the line of scrimmage to pass was abolished, and hash marks were added to the field that established a limited zone between which the ball was placed before snaps, making offensive formations more flexible.
 Additionally, incomplete passes in the end zone were no longer counted as turnovers and touchbacks.

 The single-wing continued to be in wide use throughout this, and a number of forward-passing tailbacks became stars, including Sammy Baugh of the Washington Redskins.
 In 1939, University of Chicago head football coach Clark Shaughnessy made modifications to the T-formation, a formation that put the quarterback behind the center and had him receive the snap directly.
 Shaughnessy altered the formation by having the linemen be spaced further apart, and he began having players go in motion behind the line of scrimmage before the snap to confuse defenses.
 These changes were picked up by Chicago Bears coach George Halas, a close friend of Shaughnessy, and they quickly caught on in the professional ranks.
 Utilizing the T-formation and led by quarterback Sid Luckman, the Bears reached the NFL championship game in 1940 and beat the Redskins by a score of 73–0.
 The blowout led other teams across the league to adopt variations on the T-formation, including the Philadelphia Eagles, Cleveland Rams and Detroit Lions.
 Baugh and the Redskins converted to the T-formation and continued to succeed.